mikeshultz/solidbyte/docs/install.rst

 Windows
 -------

-[TBD.
-Please submit a pull request if you figure it out.]
+*TBD.
+Please submit a pull request if you figure it out.*

 ---
 OSX
 ---

+*TBD.
+Please submit a pull request if you figure it out.*

 ********************
 Installing Solidbyte